ClickHouse/clickhouse-docs/docs/en/integrations/language-clients/js.md

 The official JS client for connecting to ClickHouse.
 The client is written in TypeScript and provides typings for the client public API.

+It has zero dependencies, optimized for maximum performance, and tested with various ClickHouse versions and configurations (on-premise single node, on-premise cluster, ClickHouse Cloud).

 There are two different versions of the client available for different environments:
 - `@clickhouse/client` - Node.js only
 - `@clickhouse/client-web` - browsers (Chrome/Firefox), CloudFlare workers